-In a pooled analysis of data from 47 studies, mothers who breastfed for a lifetime total of one year (combined duration of breastfeeding for all children) were slightly less likely to get breast cancer than those who never breastfed .
+In a pooled analysis of data from 47 studies, mothers who breastfed for a lifetime total (combined duration of breastfeeding for all children) of one year were slightly less likely to get breast cancer than those who never breastfed .
 Mothers who breastfed for a lifetime total of two years got about twice the benefit of those who breastfed for a total of one year.
-Women who breastfed for a lifetime total of more than two years had even more benefit .
+Women who breastfed for a lifetime total of more than two years got even more benefit .

 Although data are limited, breastfeeding for less than one year may also modestly lower breast cancer risk .